Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 Step 2: Install Docker and Docker Compose
 ---
-You can skip this if already installed or use the Docker-approved method
+You can skip this if already installed or use the Docker-approved method as described in [Official Docker Install.md](Official Docker Install.md)

 ```
 sudo apt install -y docker.io docker-compose